quanser/Quanser_Academic_Resources/docs/pc_setup.md

 - If you are going to use Quanser's virtual devices, download [Quanser Interactive Labs](https://qlabs.quanserdocs.com/en/latest/Get%20Started.html).

 # Completing the Setup

+1. If you had to download any new software, restart your computer before continuing to make sure changes are recognized by the system.

-- Once you have the necessary software in your computer, go to your Quanser folder with these resources and open the `1_setup` folder.
-Run `configure_matlab.bat` and/or `configure_python.bat` depending on the language you will use.
+2. Once you have the necessary software in your computer, go to your Quanser folder with these resources and open the `1_setup` folder.
+Run `step_1_check_requirements`, this will make sure your computer has all the necessary files for the language/configuration you will use.
+This will generate a log file.

+3. Afterwards, run `configure_matlab.bat` and/or `configure_python.bat` depending on the language you will use.

-- This will update environment variables on your system; restart your computer after running these files.
+4. This will update environment variables on your system; restart your computer after running these files.

 <p align="left"><a href="../README.md#setting-up-your-computer"><sup>Back To Guide</sup></a>